Heal Your Bond

 Furthermore, as emotional affairs go on, it's not uncommon for them to turn into sexual affairs.
 But even if they don't go that far, when spouses discover emotional affairs it often leads to feelings of betrayal and damage to their sense of trust and emotional safety.
 Again, from an EFCT attachment perspective, this “attachment trauma” can lead to many other problems in your relationship.
 In order to heal your bond, you need to restore your sense of trust and safety.

 Ending an emotional affair can be difficult for the person who has come to depend on an outside person to meet their emotional needs.
-And for people who’s spouses were engaging in an emotional affair, trust can be very hard to rebuild.
+And for people whose spouses were engaging in an emotional affair, trust can be very hard to rebuild.

 After an emotional affair, my clients come to me feeling hopeless, alone, and unsure of how to move forward.
 The truth is, recovering from an emotional affair is hard work, and almost always requires the help of a trained professional.
 However, the good news is that many couples who are committed to rebuilding their relationship can… and even go on to establish a stronger, more satisfying relationship than ever before.